 - examine contracts and obtain relevant information so that solicitors can proceed with finalisation

-- fill out legal forms and lodge them with government offices or the courts
+- fill out necessary forms and lodge them with government offices or the courts

 - undertake company, business name, bankruptcy and other searches

 - assist with maintenance of bookkeeping records

 - assist with the preparation of briefing papers for use by barristers when a solicitor's client has to go to court

 - assist prosecution or defence lawyers in court and arrange for the attendance of witnesses at court